 The Calouste Gulbenkian Foundation will grant, for the first time this year the Gulbenkian Prize for Humanity.
 Worth one million euros, this award distinguishes people and/or organisations worldwide that have stood to the fore in tackling the climate crisis.

 Nominations may be submitted by 24 March 2020 and the Prize will be awarded on 20 July at a ceremony to be held at the Calouste Gulbenkian Foundation headquarters in Lisbon.

-The establishing of this Prize is aligned with one of the core missions of the Calouste Gulbenkian Foundation: supporting sustainable development, actively fostering the wellbeing and quality of life of vulnerable population groups, in harmony with environmental protection and economic prosperity.
+The establishing of this Prize is aligned with one of the core missions of the Foundation: supporting sustainable development, actively fostering the wellbeing and quality of life of vulnerable populations, in harmony with environmental protection and economic prosperity.

 The Foundation considers any potential recognition areas those that can contributing towards reducing or absorbing greenhouse gas emissions; actions boosting the resilience of people and the environment towards the impacts of climate change; and as well as mobilising financial resources, whether public or private, to accelerate the decarbonisation of the economy.

-“With this initiative”, Isabel Mota, the Calouste Gulbenkian Foundation President, affirmed “the Foundation highlights its commitment to urgent climate action, ensuring the conditions for carbon neutral societies, fostering more resilient communities and better prepared for future global changes, while protecting the most vulnerable in particular”.
+“With this initiative, the Foundation highlights its commitment to urgent climate action, ensuring the conditions for carbon neutral societies, fostering more resilient communities and better prepared for future global changes, while protecting the most vulnerable in particular.”

 Jury and selection

 The selection process is independent and undertaken by a Jury external to the Calouste Gulbenkian Foundation, made up of a Grand Jury of internationally recognised experts together with a Expert Committee.